leangjia/blender_docs/manual/modeling/surfaces/selecting.rst

 *********

 This page discusses specific selecting tools for surface objects in Edit Mode.
-The Surface Edit more also uses the general select tools used which are described in the :doc:`interface section </interface/selecting>`.
+The Surface Edit also uses the general select tools used which are described in the :doc:`interface section </interface/selecting>`.

 Surface selection in *Edit Mode* is very similar to